shantamsultania/30-days-0f-Java/Topic Discussion.md

 Date : 26 - April - 2021

-Today i created a small spring boot application / Api to get Describe EC2 , Images , Snapshots and Volume by passing your AWS Creds as input request
+Today I created a small spring boot application / Api to get Describe EC2 , Images , Snapshots and Volume by passing your AWS Creds as input request

 Time Taken : 1 hr

+# Day 11

+Today I revised the concepts of VPC - Virtual Private Cloud

+Time Taken : 2 hrs

+# Day 12

+Today I Revised the concept of Cloud Formation which is used to create multiple environment in one click also i created some programs to create a Stack and also to describe them

+Time Taken : 2 hrs

+# Day 13

+Today I Revised the concept of SSM which is used perform task on multiple EC2 instance in one click in one click also i created some programs to create a Stack and also to describe them

+Time Taken : 2 hrs

+# Day 14

+Today I created a Spring boot Application for both of my CLoud Formation and SSM Code

+Time Taken : 2 hrs